Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 The adequate penetration level is the level at which we would expect water supply wells to be screened to maintain reliability.
-That is if an individual owns a water supply well that is screened above the adequate penetration level then they would expect to have interruptions in their water supply, while if the well is screened below the adequate penetration level then they would expect to have a reliable water supply. the adequate penetration level becomes a key constraint for the model scenarios (e.g. if the model scenario results is lower than the adequate penetration level we would expect significant water supply issues).
-Adequate penetration levels can be set based on an analysis of current well screens and historical water levels; however this approach is difficult in the Hawea Area as many bores do not have detailed well construction data.
+That is if an individual owns a water supply well that is screened above the adequate penetration level then they would expect to have interruptions in their water supply, while if the well is screened below the adequate penetration level then they would expect to have a reliable water supply.
+The adequate penetration level becomes a key constraint for the model scenarios (e.g. if the model scenario results are lower than the adequate penetration level we would expect significant water supply issues).
+Adequate penetration levels can be set based on an analysis of current well screens and historical water levels; however, this approach is difficult in the Hawea Area as many bores do not have detailed well construction data.
 In addition this approach can cause challenges when there are biases in the model results (e.g. if the model over/under estimates the groundwater levels).
 To address these issues we have calculated the adequate penetration level for a given scenario based on the model results as follows: